NingXinran/RickAndMortyiOSApp/README.md

 This is my first iOS app which I am using to both learn Swift and basic iOS app development.

+Currently on Part 3 of 50.

+Final Outcome:
 - Written in Swift
 - Unit Tested